-Since its introduction in 2000, the Self-Sufficiency Standard has shifted the conversation from poverty to self-sufficiency and informed advocacy efforts, such as expanding tax credits for working households, reducing fares for low-income riders, and reforming New York’s equal pay laws and policies.
+Since its introduction in 2000, The Self-Sufficiency Standard for NYC has shifted the conversation from poverty to self-sufficiency and informed advocacy efforts, such as expanding tax credits for working households, reducing fares for low-income riders, and reforming New York’s equal pay laws and policies.
 Yet the most recent update shows that 40% of households still do not make enough money to make ends meet.

 - Rates of self-sufficiency in New York City, including characteristics of households that are most affected by income inadequacy, and the roles of education and employment in advancing self-sufficiency

 - Policy changes that would be most impactful on advancing self-sufficiency, particularly among traditionally marginalized populations

 - Roles that philanthropists, policymakers, service providers, employers and others can play in advancing coordinated solutions for our communities

 - Rachel Kelly, Director of Partner Resources, Starbucks